 - You must be a CS entry-level or CS major.

-- You must be enrolled for 12 hours in a long semester (fall or spring) or 3 hours in the summer semester.
+- You must be enrolled for 12 hours in a long semester (fall or spring).
 You must be registered and your tuition paid for your appointment to be processed.

 - Your combined UT employment and semester-hour course load may not exceed 30 hours a week in any semester or summer term.